Using EVA Foam for Cosplay For the First Time

 Part 5: Cutting your pattern pieces

-Now it’s time to cut your pattern out of the EVA foam.
 First, trace the pattern pieces onto the EVA foam.
-Make sure to label all of your pieces and include the registration marks.
+Make sure to label all of your pieces and include the registration marks (these work like notches in sewing patterns).
 Then carefully start cutting out all the pattern pieces.

-For clean cuts that will be easier to work with when you’re putting everything together, you want to make sure you’re using a sharp razor.
-It’s best to have a knife sharpener and regularly sharpen your razor blade while you’re cutting out your pattern pieces.
+For clean cuts, you want to make sure you’re using a very sharp razor.
+It’s best to have a knife sharpener handy and regularly sharpen your razor blade every few slices so you don’t start to get ragged edges.
 The thicker the EVA foam, the more often you should sharpen your blade.

 cement glue and EVA foam